 "This has been a difficult situation for all parties involved, including the taxpayers and students of the Central Islip School District.
 Unfortunately, Central Islip currently has class sizes with over 40 children per class.
 This is unacceptable and outlines the need for a more efficient manner to deliver a quality education to these students.
 In this case, the punishment would not fit the crime if a total loss occurred of $42 million in promised state aid.
 It is my duty, as the State Senator for this minority community, to fight as hard as I can to help them fix this very important situation.
 While I remain optimistic that the restoration of these funds will be included in the Governor’s 2012 budget proposal, it is only practical that my colleagues and I move forward with our legislation in the event that it is not.
 Moving forward, we will continue to work closely with the Governor, legislative leaders and the Central Islip community to ensure that this costly matter is promptly resolved," said Senator Zeldin.

-Without any further action, the school districts will collectively lose more than $48 million in state aid reimbursement and penalties, including $42 million alone for Central Islip, $3.1 million for Smithtown, $2.1 million for Rocky Point and $250,000 for Babylon in this year.
+Without any further action, the school districts will collectively lose more than $48 million in state aid reimbursement and penalties, including $42 million alone for Central Islip, $3.1 million for Smithtown, $2.1 million for Rocky Point and $250,000 for Babylon.
 While the impact is significant to all districts involved, the loss in funding is potentially devastating to the residents of Central Islip.

 The legislation will now be reviewed in the Senate Finance Committee.